 Harvard’s Solar Geoengineering Research Program (SGRP) invites researchers to apply to its Residency Program.
 This program will accept a small number of researchers focused on solar geoengineering to spend between 1 and 3 weeks at Harvard University, working directly with researchers at SGRP and other members of the Harvard community.

 The main purpose of this program is to enable visitors to work in collaboration with Harvard researchers and each other on discrete research projects.
-SGRP will cover the cost of travel and accommodations as well as per diem for meals.
+SGRP will cover the cost of travel and accommodations as well as meals.

 Deadline: Applications will be accepted on a rolling basis.

 Eligibility: Advanced graduate students, postdocs, junior and senior faculty, and other researchers will be considered for acceptance.

 Criteria: Quality of candidate, strength of collaboration with Harvard researchers, noting that work with multiple Harvard researchers is preferred, and relevance of research to advancing understanding and critical analysis of solar geoengineering.

 Application: Please send your application to Lizzie Burns at eburns [at] g.harvard.edu, including: